Elbow Lake & Opal Range Tour

 The tour of the Elbow Lake and Opal Range involves a 60-minute loop that begins as you head west into the Rocky Mountains, a truly amazing view in itself.
 As you reach Bragg Creek via Red Wood Meadows, just west of Calgary, your pilot will take you along the banks of the Elbow River, where you can view the abundant vegetation and wildlife in the area.
 Following the river, the Elbow Falls will soon come into view, an amazing climax to your tour.

 Your pilot will fly over the falls allowing you to take in all of its beauty before turning southwest toward Forget Me Not Pond and the Elbow River.
-Following canyons and steep valleys, you will reach the Sheep Lakes and finally the Elbow Lake, located on the Elbow Pass at 6900 Feet.
+Following canyons and steep valleys, you will reach the Sheep Lakes and finally, the Elbow Lake, located on the Elbow Pass at 6900 Feet.

 Leaving behind the Rae Glacier (the last existing glacier in the K-country) we will climb to 11,000 feet above sea level riding the Opal Range northbound.
 An astonishing view over the Kananaskis Lakes to the west, K-country to the east, and the Rockies to the northwest.